davidcGIThub/startup/README.md

 5. Simon Html

 	Determining the content, inputs outputs, of a web page is all determined by the html code.
 The asesthetics have not been touched yet really.
+What is common for inputs and outputs is to have preceding label where for=" " identifies the ID of the input.
+The Simon pad was created by Using SVG graphics paired with an html table.
+The repeating headers and footers allow navigation between different parts of the webpage.